 - Coriander Leaves / Cilantro

-Time to make: 40 min
+Time to Prepare: 40 min

-How to Prepare Khara Pongal:
+How to Make Khara Pongal:

 1. Dry roast the Jeera/Cumin Seeds and Black Pepper in a pan.
 Crush or pound the roasted Peppercorns and Jeera/Cumin Seeds.
 You can use mixer grinder to crush it, but do try to make a smooth powder out of the Pepper and Cumin Seeds.
 Keep aside.